gbif/vocabulary/vocabulary-importer/README.md

 # Vocabulary importer

+### Full import of a vocabulary and its concepts
 This is a tool to do the initial import of a vocabulary from a spreadsheet.
 Currently it's possible to use only a subset of the fields that a `vocabulary` and a `concept` supports.
 The rest of the fields have to be added manually through the API or the UI after the initial import.

 The vocabulary concepts and labels have to be in CSV format - other separators are also accepted.